Dpdl-io/DpdlEngine/README.md

 OCaml, the <ins>web-enablement</ins> of JavaScript and the <ins>power</ins> of C/C++ programming language, Dpdl is provides a powerful development platform for industrial applications, education and research.

+The Dpdl language constructs and syntax is kept simple and follows an object oriented paradigm interoperable with the java platform API and any external java libraries.

 Common IoT protocol stacks such as **Bluetooth(tm)** and **CoAP** (Constrained Application Protocol) are integrated by default and third party libraries and functions can be added as extensions.